Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods

 \section{Surface hopping for local initial states in large systems}

 For almost all observables and systems investigated in this work, the mixed definition of the electronic density matrix for FSSH according to Eq.~\eqref{Eq:FSSH:Mixed_Dens} produces good results and could recover the diabatic populations at least approximately even for local initial states.
 The exceptions are very large systems with a local initial state, where small negative and positive electronic populations occur after some time throughout the whole system.
 While most of the density is still well recovered, see Fig.~\ref{Fig:Results_Extended:bare_local_all_n} and Fig.~\ref{Fig:Results_Extended:dressed_local_all_n}, this poses a problem for quantities that emphasize the small occupations on the borders of the chain such as the reduced mean-squared displacement (Eq.~\eqref{Eq:Extended_Sys:MSD}).
-This is shown in Fig.~\ref{Fig:Results_Extended:energy_conservation_MCE_combined}(a) for a very large example system with $L=101$ sites.
+This is shown in Fig.~\ref{Fig:Results_Extended:FSSH_large_systems}(a) for a very large example system with $L=101$ sites.

 The mixed definition partially even leads to negative values in the square-root for the RMSD and is also otherwise unreliable.
 One could resort to the active-surface (AS, Eq.~\eqref{Eq:FSSH:AS_Dens}) definition, which seems to provide better long-time results, but does not reproduce the correct initial value.
 In contrast, the wave-function (WF, Eq.~\eqref{Eq:FSSH:WF_Dens}) definition does not capture the localization for longer times.
 We note that if one discards the coherences in the initial state, all definitions of the electronic density matrix give the same result.
 In Fig.~\ref{Fig:Results_Extended:FSSH_large_systems}(a) this corresponds to the RMSD of the FSSH (AS) curve at $t=0/\omega_0$.
 With the electron density delocalized significantly already from the beginning, this simplification is not suitable for describing the short-time non-adiabatic dynamics in quenched large systems and was not used in this work.